 That book is A Man of Honor, or Horatio’s Confessions, Jen’s debut novel written under the pen name J. A. Nelson.

-Jen’s passion for exploring connections between history, literature, and evidence in written texts has shaped Jen’s life thus far—from a BA (Occidental College) and MA (The George Washington University) in cultural studies to a two-decade career at the National Archives of the United States, during which she helped people access unique stories in historical documentary treasures.
+Jen’s passion for exploring connections between history, literature, and evidence in written texts has shaped Jen’s life —from a BA (Occidental College) and MA (The George Washington University) in cultural studies to a two-decade career at the National Archives of the United States, during which she helped people access unique stories in historical documentary treasures.
 She is the founder of Quill Point Press.

 Her ideas for locations, characters, and plots in historical adventure fiction are sourced from past and present research and travel, domestic and abroad.
 Towns, churches and temples, fields and monuments, museums, libraries and archives, taverns and palaces, and, most importantly, the people therein inspire her.